etherealsheep/pp4-network-blog/README.md

 Please note that for testing purposes SQLite database was used.
 In the settings.py code was added to allow for the databases to be swtiched between SQLite for testing and Postgres for regular production.
 When DEVELOPMENT = True, then the SQLite database will be used for testing, and when this is set to False, then the Postgres database will be in use.

-The [Coverage](https://pypi.org/project/coverage/) was used to assist with automated testing to check the percentage of the project code that was covered with automated testing.
-The test provided an overall coverage of 76%.

-To generate your own coverage report:

-* Install the package using pip install coverage
-* Run coverage run manage.py test
-* Then coverage html to generate the report
-* The report can be viewed in a browser by opening the index.html file from inside the htmlcov folder

-The remaining untested code was tested manually for this project as detailed in the above sections.

-In addition to completing automated testing for this project, the Travis CI for Continuous Integration was used to further test.
-However, due to changes with the Travis CI policy the free package was no longer accessible, therefore full testing could not be completed as expected.

 ## Deployment <a name="deployment"></a>

 The project was developed using GitPod and was deployed via the GitHub repository to Heroku.